Socket Site Resiliency with WAN Recovery

 1. The PoP selects one of the Sockets as the initiator to establish a direct connection (Socket 1) based on the site ID (the site with the highest ID value is the initiator).

-2. The initiator Socket sends a request to the Cato Cloud for the following details: IP address and port number
+2. The initiator Socket sends a request to the Cato Cloud for the following details: IP address and port number, for example, IP address 82.128.1.1 and port number 4444 (Step #2)

-3. The Cato PoP sends to Socket 1 his source IP address and port
+3. The Cato PoP sends the source IP address and port to Socket 1

-4. Socket 1 sends his IP address and port to Socket 2 over the Cato tunnel
+4. Socket 1 sends its IP address and port to Socket 2 over the Cato tunnel

 5. Socket 2 sends a request to the Cato Cloud for the following details: IP address and port

-6. The Cato PoP sends to Socket 2 his source IP address and port
+6. The Cato PoP sends the source IP address and port to Socket 2

-7. Socket 2 sends his IP address and port to Socket 1 over the Cato tunnel
+7. Socket 2 sends its IP address and port to Socket 1 over the Cato tunnel

 8. Socket 1 sends 32 packets to Socket 2 in the range of the source port, each packet with a different port number